 The Pacific Coast University for Workplace Health Sciences (PCU-WHS) hosted IFDM 2018 in Vancouver, Canada, October 14-17, 2018.
 The theme of IFDM 2018 was Challenges and Innovations for Workforce Health.
 For further details, please visit the website at: www.ifdm2018.com

-The INAMI-RIZIV will be hosting IFDM 2020 in Brussels, Belgium, Decmeber 2 – 4.
-The theme of IFDM 2020 is Disability Management of Healthy and Inclusive Workplace and Labor Market. for further details, please visit the website at: www.ifdm2020.org
+The INAMI-RIZIV had planned to be hosting IFDM 2020 in Brussels, Belgium.
+The theme for IFDM 2020 is Disability Management of Healthy and Inclusive Workplace and Labor Market.
+Due to COVID-19, IFDM 2020 has been postponed to the end of 2021.
+Keep up to date by visiting the website at: https://www.ifdm2020.org/